Electric Power Steering

-Electric power steering systems use a reversible electric motor to assist in steering effort instead of hydraulic fluid.
-A control module receives information from sensors like the steering torque, angle, and speed sensors to control the voltage and direction of current sent to the motor.
+Electric power steering systems (EPS) use a reversible electric motor to assist in steering effort instead of hydraulic pressure.
+A control module receives information from sensors like the steering torque, steering angle, and speed sensors to control the voltage and direction of current sent to the motor.

-When the vehicle is traveling slowly or negotiating parking maneuvers more voltage is needed to assist steering effort.
-As the vehicle travels faster less assist is required and less voltage is needed.
-This provides more assist to the driver while parking and better road feel at highway speeds.
+More voltage is needed to assist steering effort when the driver travels slowly or negotiates parking maneuvers.
+As the vehicle travels faster, less assistance is required, and less voltage is needed.
+The EPS provides extra assistance to the driver while parking and less for a better road feel at highway speeds.

-If a problem occurs, a warning light is illuminated and a scan is in order.
-Always inspect the basic steering system and the associated circuit before replacing electronic components.
-Trouble codes are typically manufacturer specific and will point the technician to the problem area.
-Depending on the manufacturer, the sensors can be tested with an ohmmeter or with the scan tool.
-Motor operation is bidirectional and the system protected by a fuse.
+A warning light on the instrument panel indicates a problem with the system.
+First, inspect the steering system and the associated circuit before replacing electronic components.
+Trouble codes are typically manufacturer-specific and point the technician to the problem area.
+Next, test the sensor or actuator with an ohmmeter and a scan tool.
+Motor operation is bidirectional, and a fuse protects the system.

 The motor may be attached to the steering column, under the instrument panel, or on the rack.
-Sometimes the sensors are part of the unit and some disassembly is required.
-Due to advances in technology these steering systems are becoming more and more popular with vehicle manufactures.
+Sometimes, the sensors are part of the unit, and some disassembly is required.
+However, these steering systems are becoming increasingly popular with vehicle manufacturers.